MEET OUR TEAM

 FOUNDER and BOARD PRESIDENT

-Laurie Berman moved to Highland County in 1975 as a homesteader, to live simply on the land, working with nature, while becoming food self-sufficient.
-Her drive for making good things happen led her to take a leading role in local environmental protection and community development as a founding board member of each of the following non profits: Highland County Arts Council, The Highland Center, Highlanders for Responsible Development, and Allegheny Mountain School / Institute.
-Other Non profit board posts have included Valley Conservation Council and currently the Virginia Food System Council.
-Laurie is passionate about growing food and teaching others to appreciate the importance of eating fresh, locally grown foods for optimum health and well-being has recently shifted her focus to inspiring others to enjoy 'Farm to Table' as the proprietor of Newtown Baking & Kitchen.
-She is an avid naturalist, hiker, music maker, wild-crafter, and mother of three grown daughters, who all share her love of gardening, earth stewardship, fresh cuisine, and the vision that if we nurture our land and our watershed appropriately, we can provide well for ourselves and our communities.
+Laurie moved to Virginia in 1975 as a homesteader, to live within nature, and become food self-sufficient.
+Her commitment to protecting natural systems and improving her community led her to take a leading role in local environmental protection and community development as a Founding Board member of Highland County Arts Council, The Highland Center, Highlanders for Responsible Development, Allegheny Mountain School/Institute, and later as Board member of Valley Conservation Council and Virginia Food Systems Council.
+Laurie's passion for seasonal eating for optimum health and well-being has recently shifted her focus to inspiring others to enjoy 'Farm to Table' as the proprietor of Newtown Baking & Kitchen.
+She is an avid naturalist, music maker, wild-crafter, and mother of three grown daughters whom all share her love of gardening, earth stewardship, fresh cuisine, and the vision that if we nurture our land and our watershed appropriately, we can provide well for ourselves and our communities.

 Sarah Collins SIMMONS

-Sarah grew up in Nelson County in the mountains of Virginia, so she felt right at home when she moved to Highland County in 2011 to participate as one of the founding Fellows at the Allegheny Mountain School, now Allegheny Mountain Institute.
-Sarah loved being a part of the Highland County community so much that after finishing her Phase II placement at The Highland Center, she has continued to live here.
+Sarah grew up in Nelson County, Virginia, and felt right at home when she moved to Highland County in 2011 to participate as a Fellow at Allegheny Mountain Institute.
+Sarah loved being a part of the community, so after finishing her Phase II placement at The Highland Center, she has continued to live here.
 Today, she uses the additional skills she acquired through the Fellowship as Programs Manager for the Appalachian Programs at Future Generations University.

-Growing up, Sarah first learned to care for plants from her parents in their garden and yard.
-After going to the University of Virginia to study architecture and environmental science, she discovered landscape architecture and went on to get a Masters Degree in that field from the University of Georgia.
+Growing up, Sarah learned to care for plants from her parents in their garden.
+After going to the University of Virginia to study architecture and environmental science, she discovered landscape architecture and went on to get a master’s degree in that field from the University of Georgia.